A-Klingenberg/VIPER/README.md

 open a GitHub issue, briefly explain the problem you've encountered, and append the last 100 lines of your log file with the `--verbose` flag set.

 ---
+## Disclaimer

+These programs are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for any purpose.
+The entire risk as to the quality and performance of the program is with the user.